-- Please turn off or silence your cellular phones - Please refrain from texting and engaging in computer games during class. - If you choose to bring food, please make sure that it does not interfere with presentations or instruction. - Please refrain from having private conversations during class.
+- Please turn off or silence your cellular phones - Please refrain from texting and engaging in inappropriate use of a computer during class. - If you choose to bring food, please make sure that it does not interfere with presentations or instruction. - Please refrain from having private conversations during class.

-Course Calendar (Tentative schedule- subject to change at the discretion of the instructor)
+Course Calendar (Tentative schedule- subject to change at the discretion of the instructor.
+This will be finalized by Session 2)